Pension commutation: what it is, how it works and the pros and cons

 This varies depending on the scheme but is usually between £12 and £15 of tax-free cash for every £1 of pension given up.

-For example, if someone was offered a cash-free lump sum of £50,000 with a commutation factor of £12 cash per £1 given up, their pension would fall by £4,166 a year to £10,834 (if they had an initial final salary pension of £15,000 annually).
+If someone was offered a tax-free lump sum of £50,000 with a commutation factor of £12 cash per £1 given up, their pension would fall by £4,166 a year to £10,834 (if they had an initial final salary pension of £15,000 annually).

 Are there any limits when using pension commutation?